kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-server.md

 - an in-memory `UserRepository`
 - a `UserService` that holds application logic
 - public API on port `8080`
-- private management API on port `8085`
+- system API on port `8085`

 ## What You'll Need { #youll-need }

-- JDK 17 or later
+- JDK 25 or later
-- Gradle 7+
+- Gradle 9+
 - A text editor or IDE
 - Completed [JSON Processing with Kora](json.md)

+Kora 2.0 artifacts are compiled for Java 25, so the JDK that compiles the application must be 25 or newer.

 ## Prerequisites { #prerequisites }